Silvanacht/DE_Assignment2/src/Streaming/README.txt

 # 0a) The 'vehicles.csv' should be in the same directory as the python scripts to run the ProducerReal.py
 # 0b) The 'vehicles.csv' and ProducerReal.py should be in the same directory as ConsumerReal.py
+# 0c) Move to the venv ('venv_A2_stream') on the local terminal in two windows

-# 1) Run the ConsumerReal.py with the following command
+# 1) Run the ConsumerReal.py in 1 window with the following command:
-# python ProducerReal.py
+# python ConsumerReal.py

-# 2) Run the ProducerReal.py script locally with the following command:
+# 2) Run the ProducerReal.py in the other window with the following command:
 # python ProducerReal.py

 # 3) Enjoy!